Fish & chips and a dip in the Atlantic

 The pretty town lies in a protected bay between Chapman’s Peak and Mount Sentinel.
-Getting there is an easy drive from the city centre.
+Getting there is an easy and beautiful drive from the city centre.
 Apart from its scenic beauty, Hout Bay is well known for its fishing prowess and is the epicentre of Cape Town’s crayfish industry.

 Hout Bay residents are so passionate about where they live, that there is a secessionist movement from the Mother City – look out for the tongue-in-cheek “Republic of Hout Bay” bumper stickers on locals’ cars.